fastlane/fastlane.tools/index.md

 lane :appstore do
-  xctool                  # run unit tests increment_build_number  # increment the build number by one

-  snapshot                # create new screenshots sigh                    # download/generate the latest provisioning profile

-  puts "Ready to deploy to the App Store" deliver                 # upload the screenshots, metadata and app to Apple

-  frameit                 # Add device frames around the screenshots sh "./upload_screenshots_to_s3.sh" # Example
+  xctool                  # run unit tests increment_build_number  # increment the build number by one snapshot                # create new screenshots sigh                    # download/generate the latest provisioning profile deliver                 # upload the screenshots, metadata and app to Apple frameit                 # Add device frames around the screenshots sh "./upload_screenshots_to_s3.sh" # Example